 If you’re looking to add some serious “wow” factor to your reception, go for gorgeous draping.
 When done right, adding fabric—usually sheer, gauzy textiles like chiffon, organza, or voile—will make your setting feel more luxe and upscale, yet intimate and cozy at the same time.

-You could drape the walls to soften the venue’s edges (or hide anything you’d rather guests not see) or add floor-to-ceiling panels to section off a large, cavernous space—this will make the setting feel warmer and more intimate.
-If your reception venue features soaring ceilings, adding floor-to-ceiling drapery panels will help emphasize the height.
+You could drape the walls to soften the venue’s edges (or hide anything you’d rather guests not see) or add floor-to-ceiling panels to section off a large, cavernous space—this will make the setting feel warmer and more personal.

 Keep reading for some of our favorite draping ideas to make your reception space feel a whole lot more magical.

-String lights and sheer ceiling swags will help bring the outdoors in and make this couple’s reception space feel like an al fresco dinner party.
+String lights and sheer ceiling swags create the illusion of a starry night sky and made this reception space feel like a magical, al fresco dinner party.

-As a nod to them getting engaged in Italy, this couple wanted their wedding to feel like an outdoor dinner party in Tuscany.
-Their wedding planners built an elegant gazebo over the dinner tables and draped the structure in a flowy taupe fabric that was accented with fresh florals and greenery.
+This couple wanted the wedding to feel like an outdoor dinner party in Tuscany.
+Their wedding planners built an elegant gazebo over the dinner tables and draped the structure in a flowing taupe fabric that was accented with fresh florals and greenery.